-The principal issue in this case is whether the University of Texas can consider the race of applicants as an explicit factor in determining qualifications for admission.
+The principal issue in this case was whether the University of Texas could consider the race of applicants as an explicit factor in determining qualifications for admission.

 The AMA believes that diversity, including racial diversity, is a vital component of a successful medical education.

 Abigail Fisher, who was white, applied to but was rejected from the University of Texas undergraduate college.
 She then sued the university, asserting that the school preferred African-American students over whites and that she would have been accepted if the racial preferences had not been in place.
 The Court of Appeals ruled against her, and she appealed to the Supreme Court.

 On June 24, 2013, the Supreme Court reversed and remanded by a split decision.
 It held that the University of Texas could have a compelling interest in considering racial composition to promote a diverse student body.
 However, such interest would be subject to strict scrutiny from the judicial system.
 The University, on remand, would have to prove that the interest was indeed compelling and there was no feasible way to promote student diversity other than through racial preferences.

 The AMA, along with the American Association of Medical Colleges and numerous other organizations, filed an amicus brief in support of the University of Texas.

 156 Cal.
 App.
 4th 809 (Cal.
 App.
 2007)

 Outcome: Very favorable

 The issue in this case was whether the University of California (UC) breached a contract with its students by raising fees after it explicitly promised students otherwise.

 The AMA supports financial accessibility of medical education to qualified candidates.